SAP-archive/localization-toolkit-s4hana-cloud-tax-id-validation/README.md

 ### Description

-Information provided captures the implementation details required to validate tax ID format, and how to do such an extension on the SAP S/4HANA Cloud.
+Information provided captures the implementation details required to validate Tax ID format, and how to do such an extension on the SAP S/4HANA Cloud.
 This extensibility is a part of [Localization Toolkit for SAP S/4HANA Cloud](https://community.sap.com/topics/localization-toolkit-s4hana-cloud).

 ### Prerequisites
 You have administrative access to SAP S/4HANA Cloud and have implementation experience on the system.
 Coding experience is also necessary, since this extensibility solution requires implementation of a coding logic.